quangc992/API-NestJS-Base/README.md

 - is in the process of development

-## run project with dev environment (step by step)
+## step by step

-- Rename env, remove the keyword example, and add the necessary information in it
+- rename env, remove the keyword example, and add the necessary information in it

-- Docker compose up (mysql)
+- docker compose up (mysql)

 - npm run start or npm run start:dev

 - swagger : localhost:1111/api

-### brief description
+## brief description

 - auth JWT ( single device login )
     - Register